-Fortune favours the bold, but can they hold on to success once they reach it?
+Buy the ebook on itunes: Screen captures: Fortune favours the bold, but can they hold on to success once they reach it?
 Fame, fortune and influence can come quickly and unexpectedly in times of fast technological development!
-Every day the Internet’s unprecedented reach assists in raising Social Media Monarchs, Blog Wizards, Artistic Geniuses or Political “Passionados” from obscurity into the light of … Continue reading introduction teaser: ACT LIKE A PRINCE – a handy guide to noble manners.
+Every day the Internet’s unprecedented reach assists in raising Social Media Monarchs, Blog Wizards, Artistic … Continue reading Full introduction: ACT LIKE A PRINCE – a handy guide to noble manners.

-I’m happy to announce that I’m nearly finished with my new book ACT LIKE A PRINCE – A handy guide to noble manners.
+Buy the ebook on itunes: I’m happy to announce that I’m nearly finished with my new book ACT LIKE A PRINCE – A handy guide to noble manners.
 This little book provides a useful mix of etiquette advice for specific situations as well as timeless instructions on good manners.
-The text also includes a collection of adages, tricks and reflections … Continue reading Act like a Prince – a handy guide to noble manners
+The text also includes a collection … Continue reading Act like a Prince – a handy guide to noble manners

 H.S.H.
 Prince Freï will give a presentation at NSU (Nordic Summer University, theme: Performing Heterotopia) a conference on artistic research in Vilnius – Lithuania in March 2019.
 We are seeking an Aid-de-camp to serve as assistant to Prince Freï during the presentation and conference.
 The Aid-de-camp is an important position in the household of the royal person, … Continue reading Seeking an Aid-de-camp for a conference in Vilnius 7 – 10 March 2019